Skip to content

 Air Convection on Shallow Cable Trenches

-Air convection impacts how much heat that air currents can transport away from the trench.
+Air convection impacts how much heat that air currents can transport away from the ground surface.
 Traditional formulas (IEC 60287) assume “infinite” heat transfer and thereby constant ground temperature.
 Simulation makes it possible to achieve more realistic modelling, that can include exact wind strengths, sun heating, climate and weather data.
 Because of the complexity involved as well as limited studying, air convection is currently limited to a few choices that roughly represent the surroundings.

-In Grøft Design you have the following choices:
+In Grøft Design® you have the following choices:

 • No wind (0-1 m/s) implies poor air transport and will result in the warmest ground temperature.